talmolab/sleap/README.rst

 **Technical issue with the software?**

 1. Check the `Help page <https://sleap.ai/help.html>`_.
+2. Ask the community via `discussions on Github <https://github.com/talmolab/sleap/discussions>`_.
-2. Search the `issues on GitHub <https://github.com/talmolab/sleap/issues>`_ or open a new one.
+3. Search the `issues on GitHub <https://github.com/talmolab/sleap/issues>`_ or open a new one.

 **General inquiries?**